Typhoon Marge (1973)

-Typhoon Marge, known in the Philippines as Typhoon Ibiang, was a typhoon that formed in September 1973.
+Typhoon Marge, known in the Philippines as Typhoon Ibiang, was a deadly typhoon that formed in September 1973.
 The Chinese town of Jiaji in Qionghai, Hainan recorded a minimum central pressure of 937.8 hPa when Marge made landfall.
-903 people were killed in Hainan when Marge made its final landfall in Thanh Hóa, Vietnam, on September 15, 1973.
+903 people were killed in Hainan when Marge landed in Ninh Bình and Thanh Hóa provinces in North Vietnam in mid September, 1973.

 Meteorological history

 On September 10, 1973, a tropical depression formed in the sea east of the Philippines before moving to the east of Luzon.
-It made landfall on Luzon with the intensity of a tropical depression on September 11th.
+It made landfall on Luzon with the intensity of a tropical depression on September 11.
 The tropical depression then moved into the South China Sea and was given the name Marge.
 On September 12, a U.S. reconnaissance plane detected a hurricane nearby and upgraded it to a typhoon.
-Due to the storm entering Chinese airspace, the US military stopped reconnaissance shortly after September 13th.
+Due to the storm entering Chinese airspace, the US military stopped reconnaissance shortly after September 13.
 The final reconnaissance recorded wind speeds at 80 knots.
 According to reconnaissance aircraft and ship data, the circulation was quite small, no more than 150 miles wide.
-It made landfall in Boao in Qionghai, Hainan on September 14th, and it soon crossed the Beibu Gulf.
-Marge landed in northern Vietnam on September 15th and dissipated soon after.
+It made landfall in Boao in Qionghai, Hainan on September 13, and it soon crossed the Beibu Gulf.
+Marge made its final landfall in Tam Diep Mountains (border of Ninh Binh and Thanh Hoa provinces) Vietnam in late September 14, 1973 and dissipated in the Upper Laos soon after.